 Much public good could be derived from the analysis of government records, particularly records in digital form.
-Yet, accessing these data is likely be subject to future difficulties.
+Yet, accessing these data is likely to be subject to future difficulties.
 The problem of locked digital data is a complex challenge that requires collaboration across multiple fields and professional sectors to overcome issues including confidentiality, privacy, national security, copyright, technological constraints, and the existence of a multiplicity of different structures, systems and applications.

 The input of computer scientists who specialise in Artificial Intelligence (AI) is essential to tackling this challenge.
 Indeed, AI can be used to identify sensitive materials in a mass of born-digital records to make non-sensitive materials accessible.
 AI can also serve to search vast amounts of data when keyword searches would not be effective.
 New technologies have the potential to unlock data and to support its management over time.